 A Financial POA Cannot Make Medical Decisions

-Many people assume that a general or durable power of attorney covers everything, including healthcare.
+Many people assume that a durable power of attorney covers everything, including healthcare.
 It does not.
-Arizona law specifically excludes healthcare decision-making from the authority granted under this article of the statutes.
+The law excludes medical decisions from this article's scope.

 This article does not apply to health care directives that are validly executed under section 36-3221 and does not establish authority under a durable power of attorney for the purposes of health care decision making.

-A.R.S. § 14-5507This means a durable financial power of attorney, no matter how broadly written, does not give your agent the right to consent to surgery, refuse treatment, or make end-of-life decisions.
+A.R.S. § 14-5507This means a durable financial power of attorney does not give your agent the right to consent to surgery or refuse treatment.
+It also does not cover end-of-life decisions.
 Those powers require a separate legal document.

 Why Two Documents Are Necessary

-Without the healthcare piece, your family may need to petition for a guardianship just to authorize routine medical treatment.
-That is an outcome a well-prepared estate plan avoids entirely.
+Without the healthcare piece, your family may need to petition for a guardianship for routine medical treatment.
+A well-prepared estate plan avoids that outcome entirely.